#pragma interface and

-#pragma implementation "objects
+#pragma implementation "objects.h"

 Use the string argument if you want a single implementation file to include code from multiple header files.
 (You must also use #include to include the header file; #pragma implementation only specifies how to use the fileit doesnt actually include it.)

 There is no way to split up the contents of a single header file into multiple implementation files.

 If you define a class in a header file marked with #pragma interface, the effect on an inline function defined in that class is similar to an explicit

 extern declarationthe compiler emits no code at all to define an independent version of the function.
 Its definition is used only for inlining with its callers.

-Conversely, when you include the same header file in a main source file that declares it as ‘ #pragma implementation ’, the compiler emits code for the function itself; this defines a version of the function that can be found via pointers (or by callers compiled without inlining).
+Conversely, when you include the same header file in a main source file that declares it as #pragma implementation, the compiler emits code for the function itself; this defines a version of the function that can be found via pointers (or by callers compiled without inlining).
 If all calls to the function can be inlined, you can avoid emitting the function by compiling with -fno-implement-inlines.
 If any calls are not inlined, you will get linker errors.